NANDbrew/NANDCommand/README.md

 ### SmokeFood
 - smoke currently held food item
 ### GetDamage
- - usage: GetDamage [index or vanilla boat name]
+ - usage: GetDamage [index or boat name]
  - returns the current damage percentage of the targeted boat (or current/last boat if unspecified)
 - defaults to current/last boat you were on if unspecified
 ### SetDamage